Techtonica/curriculum/databases/database-migrations.md

 Making changes to a database is often necessary as an application evolves.
 While some database changes require creating or deleting tables, others require modifying an existing table (called a database migration).

-**Which companies use Relational Database?**
+**Which companies use Database Migration?**
-- Many top companies uses relational database for maintaining the database.
+- Many top companies uses database migration for maintaining and operating the database.
 Some of them are mentioned below along with the description in links:
   - [Facebook](https://mashable.com/2011/12/15/facebook-timeline-mysql/?europe=true)
   - [Twitter](https://blog.twitter.com/engineering/en_us/a/2015/another-look-at-mysql-at-twitter-and-incubating-mysos.html)
   - [YouTube](http://download.nust.na/pub6/mysql/tech-resources/articles/mysqluc-2007.html)